How to Import Jewellery into Australia

 Understand the rules on importing

 There are a few rules you need to follow when importing Jewellery into Australia, fortunately the Australian Department of Border Protection has a number of very thorough guides on their website.
-You can also find another helpful guide from the Department of Agriculture on areas you’ll need to consider when you’re importing.
-You will need to understand rules of origin and make sure you follow them.

 Learn about any restrictions on the types of products you can import